 - 2 teaspoons minced fresh ginger, more or less to taste

 - 1 teaspoon ground cumin, or more, to taste

-- 8 to 12 ounces chard, any variety, or a combination of chard and beet greens
+- 8 to 12 ounces chard, any variety (or see Variations)

 - 1/4 cup chopped cilantro or parsley, or more or less to taste